|The Model SEQ-1 Transmit/Receive Sequencer is the first Microprocessor Controlled Transverter Sequencer on the market to provide one

 a visual indication of the sequence and step operation.

-Today's modern transverters use very low-noise front-ends to provide the best possible signal to noise ratio possible.
+Today's modern transverters use very low-noise front-ends to provide the best signal to noise ratio possible.
 But these low-noise front-ends will not survive

 the high transmit power levels found in most transverter systems.
 Especially during the switching from receive to transmit and back to receive.
 A sequencer is needed